SyberLabs/InformationAngel/README.md

 # Information Angel
-Digital HTML Instrument for Christian Contemplation
+Digital HTML Instrument for Wisdom Contemplation

 Recognizes these keywords and responds with divine scripture: